CaryLandholt/AngularFun/README.md

 You have options.

 1. `grunt build` - will compile the app preserving individual files (when run, files will be loaded on-demand)
-2. `grunt` or `grunt dev` - same as `grunt` but will watch for file changes and recompile on-the-fly
+2. `grunt` or `grunt dev` - same as `grunt build` but will launch the app, watch for file changes, recompile on-the-fly, and livereload the browser
 3. `grunt prod` - will compile using optimizations.
 This will create one JavaScript file and one CSS file to demonstrate the power of [r.js](http://requirejs.org/docs/optimization.html), the build optimization tool for RequireJS.
 And take a look at the index.html file.
 Yep - it's minified too.
 4. `grunt test` - will compile the app and run all unit tests